Affirmations are powerful, and today’s gratitude affirmation is designed to build thankfulness into your life every day.

 - What are some additional ways I can show others that I appreciate them?

-- 40 Quotes About Gratitude, Appreciation, and Thankfulness
+- 40 Inspirational Quotes About Gratitude and Appreciation

 What is your experience with affirmations?
 Do you use them often, and have you found them to make an impact on your life?